 Option 1.
 Apply the KM model as described in [RealPigment] and [Ukiyoe] (Eq.
 1):

 Option 2.
-Proceed as described in [Watercolor] by obtaining R and T from the scattering coefficient (Eq.
+Proceed as described in [Watercolor] by obtaining and from the scattering coefficient (Eq.
 2, 3), then applying Eq.
 4 for compositing on top of the white substrate to obtain the final reflectance:

 And we can summarize the check as:

-Which can be written in terms of a, b, S and h by performing the necessary expansions.
-This turns into some hairy terms especially since we have a R_1 term in the denominator; I did some attempts by hand without much success and then I ended up feeding the above equations to Mathematica which pretty much confirmed the equality, but in a rather opaque way (the breakdown is here).
+Which can be written in terms of , , and by performing the necessary expansions.
+This turns into some hairy terms especially since we have a term in the denominator; I did some attempts by hand without much success and then I ended up feeding the above equations to Mathematica which pretty much confirmed the equality, but in a rather opaque way (the breakdown is here).
 Not convinced, I ended up carrying out the check numerically by writing a short Python program which calculates reflectance for a range of values of the aforementioned input variables and indeed, it all seems to check out.
 If anyone reading this can find a cleaner way of proving the equality, I’d love to hear about it.

 References